carolinearvidsson/lin513/README.md

 ### 4.1 Basic data structure

 Upon running the program, in either training or test mode, the data will be structured by the classes WS and Word.
-The class FeatureMatrix collects and organizes extracted features and calls on the class MultiLinear to train (train mode) regression models and predict complexities and test (test mode) said models.
+The class FeatureMatrix collects and organizes extracted features and calls on the class MultiLinear to train (train mode) regression models and predict complexities and test said models with a set of statistic measures (test mode).

 #### WS (Wordspace) (CFS)